 Is a 2 channel audio interface enough for a home studio?

 For most home recordists, yes.
 Two inputs cover solo vocals, vocal-plus-guitar, stereo sources, and two-person podcasts.
-You only need more channels if you record full drum kits or multiple live musicians at once.
+You only need more channels if you record full drum kits or multiple live musicians at once, in which case a 4-channel audio interface is the logical next step.

 Can I record two microphones at the same time?